 It’s not just systems that need to be tuned and protected.
 Staff require the same investment.
 Awareness and training programs can build a culture of security, reducing the likelihood that human error will offer an initial foothold to attackers—something we found happened in 28% of cases.
 Again, identifying what fraction of those 28% of incidents can be eliminated through awareness investments is a complex, case-by-case analysis.

 Incident Response Preparedness

 There’s one more key practice to keep in mind: preparing for incident response.
-Organizations that haven’t done any incident response planning are typically caught by surprise in the event of an actual attack.
+Organisations that haven’t done any incident response planning are typically caught by surprise in the event of an actual attack.
 Nobody knows who to call or what to do.
 This cedes vital ground to the attackers, who have been granted precious hours to run amok, encrypting systems, stealing data, and wreaking other havoc.

 With an incident response plan, including backup and restoration strategy, and an emergency team identified in advance, this chaos can be avoided, giving the defenders and responders like me an advantage.

-Each of the security practices we discussed above is valuable on its own, and I’d recommend any one of them to an organization hoping not to spend a very stressful day—or week—on the phone with an incident response team.
+Each of the security practices we discussed above is valuable on its own, and I’d recommend any one of them to an organisation hoping not to spend a very stressful day—or week—on the phone with an incident response team.
 But it’s when these practices are combined through a unified security operations solution we assert it’s possible to achieve dramatic reductions in overall risk.

 And MDR isn’t the end, either.
 Moving from MDR to a comprehensive security operations approach, including vulnerability management, security awareness training, and more could push that 90% higher and higher, towards 99% and above.
 That’s the transformative power of depth defense.
 Attackers rely on a chain of successful operations to disrupt the businesses they target.
-If defenders can stop just one of those dominoes from falling, they are positioned to protect their organizations from all the disastrous consequences that follow.
+If defenders can stop just one of those dominoes from falling, they are positioned to protect their organisations from all the disastrous consequences that follow.